I Made Friends with the Second Prettiest Girl in My Class

 I Made Friends with the Second Prettiest Girl in My Class (クラスで2番目に可愛い女の子と友だちになった, Kurasu de Ni-ban Me ni Kawaii Onna no Ko to Tomodachi ni Natta), shortened as Kuranika (クラにか) is a Japanese romantic comedy light novel series written by Takata and illustrated by Tom Osabe (first volume) and Azuri Hyūga (from second volume).
 It began serialization online in November 2020 on Kadokawa's user-generated novel publishing website Kakuyomu.
-It was later published by Kadokawa Shoten with eight volumes and a side story volume since December 2021 under their Kadokawa Sneaker Bunko imprint.
-A manga adaptation with art by Rin Ono has been serialized online via Media Factory's Comic Alive+ website since July 2022 and has been collected in six tankōbon volumes.
-An anime television series adaptation produced by Connect is set to premiere in 2026.
+It was later published by Kadokawa Shoten with ten volumes and a side story volume from December 2021 to July 2026 under their Kadokawa Sneaker Bunko imprint.
+A manga adaptation with art by Rin Ono has been serialized online via Media Factory's Comic Alive+ website since July 2022 and has been collected in eight tankōbon volumes.
+An anime television series adaptation produced by Connect aired from April to June 2026.

+Plot

+Maki Maehara, a shy, lonely, high school student, unexpectedly becomes friends with Umi Asanagi after Umi learns about Maki's interests in scary movies.
+Umi, a popular student, is considered the second prettiest girl in their class behind Yuu Amami, who is Umi's best friend.
+Despite having seemingly different backgrounds, Maki and Umi share many of the same interests, which strengthens their bond together and leads to them hanging out after school often at Maki's house.
+As Maki and Umi become closer, Umi's best friend, Yuu, learns about their bond and joins Umi in befriending and hanging out with Maki.